 Mr. Anavilok (interpretation): Thank you, Mr. Speaker.
 I say "good day" to Nunavummiut and my colleagues.
-The topic that I would like to address today is in regard to the healthcare centre in Kugluktuk.
+The topic that I would like to address today is in regard to the health centre in Kugluktuk.

-(interpretation ends) Mr. Speaker, I rise today to address the urgent need for a new, larger, better-equipped health centre for the community of Kugluktuk.
-Mr. Speaker, I first wish to acknowledge the excellent work being done by our healthcare workers at the Kugluktuk community centre.
-The Kugluktuk care team includes: a supervisor of health programs for community health nurses; a public health nurse; a licensed practitioner nurse; a homecare supervisor; a homecare nurse; two mental health nurses; three mental health workers; and a paramedic, all serving a population of over 1600 people.
+(interpretation ends) Mr. Speaker, I rise today to address the urgent need for a new, larger, better equipped health centre for the community of Kugluktuk.

+Mr. Speaker, I first wish to acknowledge the excellent work being done by our health care workers at the Kugluktuk community centre.
+The Kugluktuk care team includes a supervisor of health programs, four community health nurses, a public health nurse, a licensed practical nurse, a home care supervisor and a home care nurse, two mental health nurses, three mental health workers, and a paramedic, all serving a population of over 1,600 people.

 Mr. Speaker, this team works out of a building with only four clinic rooms.
-You can imagine how the lack of space impacts their work and when there are specialist clinics, they need to accommodate the extra doctors, nurses, and other staff.
+You can imagine how the lack of space impacts their work, and when there are specialist clinics, they need to accommodate the extra doctors, nurses, and other staff.

 Mr. Speaker, the community of Kugluktuk needs a larger health centre to meet the needs of our growing population.
-We need a facility that is big enough for the current healthcare team to work out of, and the space needed when it runs clinics when the medical specialist teams visit.
+We need a facility that is big enough for the current health care team to work out of and the space to run the clinics when the medical specialist teams visit.
 It is important to have adequate space to be able to deliver the quality of health care that Kugluktuk residents deserve.

-Mr. Speaker, the Katujjiluta mandate identifies elders and aging with dignity as key priority areas for our government.
+Mr. Speaker, the Katujjiluta mandate identifies elders and "aging with dignity" as key priority areas for our government.
 Kugluktuk residents have expressed the concern that elders should be able to remain in their home community for as much of their lives as possible.
-It has been further suggested that a new health centre should include four to six beds that can be dedicated to elder care.
+It has further been suggested that a new health centre should include four to six beds that can be dedicated to elder care.

 I look forward to seeing a new health centre for Kugluktuk being included in the capital plan. (interpretation) Thank you, Mr. Speaker.